• Three-Master American Barque, White House Collection

 This oil on canvas painting was done by Theodore Wores and depicts Lands End in San Francisco and the small lighthouse in the water where the Pacific Ocean meets San Francisco Bay.
 Wores was an American painter from San Francisco.
 He studied at the San Francisco School of Design and the Munich Academy.
 Four of his paintings are in the White House Collection.

-• Sailing off the Coast
+• Sailing off the Coast, White House Collection

 ships